parrt/cs601/lectures/github-dev.md

 ## Forking from main repo

 Perhaps a safer mechanism is for each developer to have a fork of the original repository.
 This way a specific *pull request* must occur to get changes into the original.
+A *pull request* is a specific feature of github, though others are copying it now.
 Each developer then has their own complete sandbox and can push and pull from multiple computers without worrying about messing up the original repository.
 It looks like this:

 <img src=figures/fork-clone.png width=400>